Dr Martin King - Jon Rollason

 One knows little about the doctor.
 He's around ten years younger than John Steed and works as a general practitioner.

 In Mission to Montreal, he replaces Carla Berotti's doctor, Dr. Bronson.
-The film star requires constant medical attention but is also up the something.
+The film star requires constant medical attention but is also up to something.
 King is left in the dark by Steed at first and thanks him for a "free trip in a luxury liner, sea air, and just one patient."
 After a man is mistaken for King and murdered, the doctor realizes that Steed has sent him on a dangerous mission.

 There is a relaxed atmosphere between the two-man.
 Steed makes mocking comments about King's dressing gown.
 But Dr. King has a ready tongue and ironically asks Steed about "his rig" because the agent is posing as a steward aboard ship.

 Steed uses King to observe people, to spy on them or because of his medical knowledge.

 In Dead on Course, the doctor has to examine corpses following a suspicious airplane crash.
 Steed is called in to investigate the incident, and King assists him on the case.
 King finds out that not all crew personnel is dead - a hostess is still alive, and the co-pilot is unaccounted.
 King informs Steed, that the pilot of the plane did not die in the crash, but got strangled.

 The third and last case with Dr. King is The Sell-Out.